When and where will the Summit be held in 2019?

 What does “qualified student” mean?

-In addition to earning at least 45,000 Points, students must meet the following qualifications to attend the 2018 Summit :
+In addition to earning at least 45,000 Points on their FuelUptoPlay60.com Dashboard, students must meet the following qualifications to attend the 2019 Summit :

-Must be at least 11 years old by July 31, 2018.
-If a student is under 13, they must complete a Parent Permission on FuelUpToPlay60.com.
+Must be at least 11 years old by July 31, 2019.
+If a student is under 13, he or she must have a completed Parent Permission Form on FuelUpToPlay60.com.

-- Must have a Program Advisor registered at their school.
+- Must have a Program Advisor registered at his or her school.

 Please note, the Fuel Up to Play 60 team will be validating the above information throughout the application process.
 Students who do not meet the above requirements will not be allowed to attend the Summit.